cademtz/DarkStorm-menu/README.md

 ## Menu
 To quickly add this menu into your hack, all you have to do is add all the .cpp and .h files into your DarkStorm hack, and call `gMenu.paint()` in DarkStorm's `Panels.cpp` (Also known as Paint traverse.)

 That's it!
-All you need to do is add tabs and items to control you hack.
+Now you can start adding tabs and items to control you hack.
 Feel free to follow the small tutorial below.

 ## Items
 This is the format for adding items.
 Note that the names have a 30 character limit